retched/zencart_fedexrest/README.md

 If your goal is to get approximately the same prices as the older FedEx Web Services plugin, use these settings:

-- In the Zen Cart Admin settings for the FedEx Web Services plugin:
+- In the Zen Cart Admin settings for the older FedEx Web Services plugin:
   - Enable Address Validation = false
   - Drop off type to 1 or 3.
   - FedEx Rates = LIST

-- In Zen Cart Admin settings for FedEx REST:
+- In Zen Cart Admin settings for FedEx REST (this module):
   - Ship From address is residential = false
   - Ship To address is residential = true
   - Pickup type = 1 or 3, based on whichever value is used in older module Drop off type setting